codelingo/docs/docs/getting-started.md

 CLAIR will only review pull requests and will never make changes to your codebase.

 Flows can be used to build any custom workflow.
-Whether that's generating custom reports on your project dashboard, or integrations with your existing tools and services through Bots.
+Whether that's generating custom reports on your project dashboard, or integrations with your existing tools and services through Functions.

 If you are interested in building custom flows and integrations, please contact us directly at:
  [hello@codelingo.io](hello@codelingo.io).